 If your stress is causing a lack of erections, you may be wondering when and if you will ever be able to return to satisfying sex life.
-The good news is that you will but it will take some work on your stress levels before that is possible.
+The good news is you will, but it will take some work on your stress levels before that is possible.

 How Erections Happen

-Erections are an involuntary process that your brain controls.
+Erections are an involuntary process your brain controls.
 It's the same type of involuntary response as getting goose bumps when you're cold or blushing when you're embarrassed.
 The Autonomic Nervous System (ANS) has two parts that work together to cause you to have an erection: The sympathetic and parasympathetic.
-The sympathetic helps you become sexually aroused but also prepares your body to take action on stress, also known as the "fight or flight response".
-The parasympathetic kicks in after a stressor is no longer a threat by calming your body down.
+The sympathetic nervous system helps you become sexually aroused and prepares your body to take action when stressed, also known as the fight or flight response.
+The parasympathetic nervous system kicks in after a stressor is no longer a threat by calming your body down.